adam-ai-poc/AdamLlmLab/README.md

 # Adam's Lab
-Welcome to Adam's Lab, a repository designed to streamline AI engineer's experience of experimenting and exploring the capabilities and applications of Large Language Models (LLMs).
-This repository serves as a foundation for Proof-of-Concept (POC) and pathfinding initiatives aimed at leveraging LLM techniques and advancing understanding in this domain.
-The classes, functions, variables used in this code base should be as generic as possible so that it can be easily port to as many specific use cases as possible.
-While primarily leveraging the Langchain ecosystem, this repository is designed to integrate seamlessly with other ecosystems as well.
+Welcome to Adam's Lab, a repository designed to streamline the AI engineer's experience in experimenting with and exploring the capabilities and applications of Large Language Models (LLMs).
+This repository serves as a foundation for Proof-of-Concept (POC) and pathfinding initiatives aimed at leveraging LLM techniques to advance understanding in this domain.
+The classes, functions, and variables used in this codebase are designed to be as generic as possible, facilitating easy adaptation to a wide range of specific use cases.
+While primarily leveraging the Langchain ecosystem, this repository is also designed to integrate seamlessly with other ecosystems.
 It provides a versatile framework for experimenting with and implementing LLM techniques and concepts.

 ## Purpose
 The primary goal of this repository is to learn, explore and experiment with various techniques and concepts related to Large Language Models (LLMs).
 It focuses on three main applications: